 - DEVONthink — Instead of Evernote, I use this to store web clippings, sync using .
 Setup a free dropbox or cloudme account to sync across devices.
 I use built in iCloud Notes for typing notes.

 - DEVONagent — For slow/deep searches.
 Rather than just relying on first few results from Google, I use this to run wider searches.
 Good for working out related topics/keywords too.

 - VS Code — Still trying to move to VSC, but I am actually still using BBEdit as my main text editor because I am so used to the Grep search.

 - Synergy — software KVM (keyboard, video, mouse) to share my keyboard and mouse across a few computers on my desk.
 I prefer multi-computers to just multi-screens.
 Don’t think I will move to Univeral Control in upcoming iOS 15.4 as it still won’t be cross platform, I have Windows and macOS sharing same keyboard and mouse.

-- WeChat, Whatsapp, Telegram, Mattermost, iMessage, Skype, Zoom, Webex, etc. I am not picky with chat software, I just use it by needs.
-It’s hard to avoid needing VPN if you want end-to-end encrypted chats.
-Also, I use this Wechat Extension on Mac, it’s good for auto-replies and running multiple accounts at the same time.
+- WeChat, Whatsapp, Telegram, Mattermost, iMessage, Skype, Zoom, Webex, Microsoft Teams, Lark, DingTalk, etc. I am not picky with chat software, I just use it by needs.
+It’s hard to avoid needing VPN if you want full end-to-end encrypted chats.
+Don’t send keys or passwords on unencrypted chats.

 - TeamViewer — Remote access.

 - Apple Remote Desktop for managing local network of Mac computers.